 She didn’t think she could stomach cleaning everything properly, but if she could just keep the utility door closed, they wouldn’t go in there.
 If they even did wake up.
 She used the towels to soak up most of it, found a pair of dainty Marigolds to protect her from the bleach, but she couldn’t stop the questions.
 Was she helping clean up after an abuser?
 She couldn’t be done for helping him, could she?
 She thought of his wide grey eyes, his big pleading hands.
 She didn’t even know if he was really taking her to the emergency room, maybe he was taking her… somewhere else.

-She had only just tossed the last soiled towel into the sink when she heard a familiar another creak, this time from the hallway.
+She had only just tossed the last soiled towel into the sink when she heard another creak, this time from the hallway.
 Two little hands were curled around the banisters, two doleful eyes boring right into her.

 “Where’s Daddy?” the little girl asked.
 She was just as pretty as her mother.

 Tabitha pulled her hands behind her back and tried to cover the squeaking of the bloody gloves with her voice.
 “Hi there!
 My name’s Tabitha!
 Your Daddy had to drive your Mummy somewhere so they asked me to come stay with you for a little while.
 They should be back soon.
 Is that ok?”
-Her fingers grappled with the too tight gloves, snapping against her skin.
+Her fingers grappled with the too tight gloves snapping back against her skin.

 Tabitha smiled as warm as she could.
-That was something she could do.
+That was something she could handle.
 “Sure.
 Just the one.
 You go pick it and I’ll be up in a second.”
 The little boy raced to get there first, crawling up the stairs on all fours like a spider, but his sister stopped, sniffing the air, her button nose twitching like a bunny.

 “Why are you cleaning?” she asked.

 Her phone buzzed on the counter, a message from Avril.
 ‘You dead yet?’ she asked.
 Tabitha ignored it and headed upstairs, thinking that if she could just get the kids back to sleep, she could decide what to do then.
 Call the police or her parents, anyone else who could actually handle this.
-Noting absently the bloody fingerprints on the front door.

 The kids had already tucked themselves into their beds, still whisper arguing as she came in, but they hushed up quickly.
 Their room was split almost perfectly down the middle, half green on his and half lilac on hers.
-In contrast to the perfect order to the rest of the house there were stacks of clothes and toys all around the room, shoes piled up on either side of the built-in wardrobe at the back of the room.
+In contrast to the perfect order to the rest of the house there were stacks of clothes and toys all around, shoes piled up on either side of the built-in wardrobe at the back of the room.
 That, she would not be cleaning up.

 “That was a great story, wasn’t it?
 Bedtime now!”
 She said with quiet excitement.
 She laid the book on the tiny table between their beds and stood up.